 Mugs.
 In honor of teachers everywhere, a word problem: If five students give you one mug each year, how many mugs will you have at the end of six years.
 Yes, 30.
-Now, write a sentence describing how you arrived at that answer.
-Just kidding.
-But do keep in mind that teachers have 25-90 students, depending on what grade level they teach.
+Keep in mind that teachers have 25-90 students, depending on what grade level they teach.
 That’s a lot of mug potential!
 Bottom line: No more mugs, please.

 Homemade treats.
 While the gesture is appreciated, it’s risky business.
 With allergies, germophobes and unknown ingredients, homemade goodies often end up in the trash.
 Sad, but true.

 Clothing, jewelry or other items featuring apples or school themes.
 “But,” you say, “our teacher loves bees —they’re all over her classroom!”
-Listen closely: If the theme in a classroom is bees or owls, don’t assume the teacher likes to decorate her home (or body!) with that character.
-Classroom themes are typically connected to something teachers want students to remember (e.g. Bee Responsible, Bee Respectful, Bee Safe); it’s a room theme, not a way of life.
+That may be true, but if the theme in a classroom is bees or owls, it's best not to assume the teacher likes to decorate her home (or body) with them.
+Classroom themes are typically connected to something teachers want students to remember (e.g. Bee Responsible, Bee Respectful, Bee Safe); it’s an educational theme, not a personal preference.

 Lotion.
 Scent preferences vary greatly from person to person.
 Unless you know exactly what your teacher likes or you shop at a store that allows exchanges, it’s best to steer clear of this type of gift.

 Trinkets.
-One teacher says, “While we appreciate the sentiment and love involved in purchasing trinkets, they pile up, we run out of space, and sadly, they end up in the give-away pile.”
-See the word problem under “mugs.”
-Same concept applies here.
+One teacher says, “While we appreciate the sentiment and love involved in purchasing trinkets, they pile up, we run out of space, and sadly, they end up in the donation pile.”

 So, what do teachers really want?
 It’s simple, really—and fits every budget: notes of appreciation, school supplies and gift cards.
 Read on for specifics.